Ace your U.P. State Fair experience with these insider tips

 Thrilling, stomach-dropping, swingin’ good-time rides on the Midway

-Skerbeck Entertainment Group is bringing in two new rides this year!
-Make sure to check out the Alien Abduction (family ride) and the Music Express (thrill ride).
+Skerbeck Entertainment Group is bringing in a brand new and exciting high capacity thrill ride to the U.P.
+State Fair this year with the Down Draft!
 There will be a ride for everyone from the tame seekers to those who enjoy life on the wild side.

 Stop for a bite (or several) here!